seandstewart/bardly/pending/roman/two-noble-kinsmen/uncut.md

 / The more proclaiming
 Our suit shall be neglected.
 When her arms,
 Able to lock Jove from a synod, shall
-By warranting moonlight corslet thee—O, when
+By warranting moonlight corslet thee--O, when
 Her twinning cherries shall their sweetness fall
 Upon thy tasteful lips, what wilt thou think
 Of rotten kings or blubber'd queens?
 What care